Haven Inc.

 Haven Inc. is a company that automates logistics for ocean freight companies.
 Based in Singapore, San Francisco and Basel, it manages a freight rate and logistics for large international supply chains.
 Haven is considered one of the pioneers of the digital revolution in shipping logistics.

 History

-Matt Tillman, a serial tech entrepreneur, had the idea for a freight and logistics platform in 2014, when he tried to book space on a container vessel to ship a truck.
-He created a reverse auction over email, treating all freight forwarders the same, and realized that the process could be automated.
-Tillman met with Jeff Wehner, who had worked in supply chain at Apple and Nest.
-They concluded that the traditional carrier-forwarder-shipper procurement structure was not the best model for shippers in terms of price discovery and booking.
-Together with Renee DiResta, they founded Haven Inc.
+Matt Tillman and Jeff Wehner co-founded Haven in 2014.

 Acquisition

-FourKites®, a supply chain visibility platform, announced in April 2021 its acquisition of Haven, Inc., and introduction of Dynamic Ocean, a next-generation visibility solution that redefines end-to-end management for international ocean shipments.
+FourKites®, a supply chain visibility platform, announced in April 2021 its acquisition of Haven, Inc., and introduction of Dynamic Ocean, a visibility solution for managing international ocean shipments.